Discover more from Barefoot TEFL Teacher

 So, you may wonder, what's at the heart of project-based learning (PBL)?
 What are PBL core components?
 PBL isn't just about letting students loose on a project and hoping for the best.

-Student-Centred Approach: Students are at the centre of the learning process.
-They take ownership of their learning, decide how they work, and have a say in the direction of their project.
-While you as the teacher set the parameters, they should plenty of choices to make.
+Student-centred approach: students are at the centre of the learning process (obviously!).
+They should take part-ownership of their learning and have a say in the scope of their project.
+You, as the teacher, set the guidelines, and they should have plenty of decisions to make.

-Collaborative Work: PBL often involves students working in groups or teams.
-Collaboration helps students develop interpersonal skills, learn how to navigate group dynamics, and exchange views.
+Collaborative work: PBL often involves students working in groups or teams.
+Collaboration helps students develop interpersonal skills, navigate group dynamics, and exchange views.

-Inquiry-Based: The project must involve inquiry, exploration, and investigation.
-Students should engage in research, ask questions, and use critical thinking skills.
+Inquiry-based: The project must involve thinking and asking questions.
+Students should have to use critical thinking skills.

 Integrative: The projects should ideally integrate various subject or topic areas, instead of being confined to one.
 A great one would use several aspects of the target language being learned.